Kafū, aged forty-one.

 It was Setsubun.

-I went to Sakuraki with Hachirō and performed the Tsuina bean-throwing.
+I went to Sakuragi with Hachirō the geisha and performed the Tsuina bean-throwing.

-When night came, the cold turned suddenly severe; in the dead hours, a violent wind rose and shook the alley's meager dwelling.
+When night fell, the cold turned suddenly severe, and in the dead hours a fierce wind rose up, shaking this shabby house in the back alley.

 February 5th.